StabilityNexus/Gluon-Ergo-UI/lib/gluon-gold-sdk/blog.md

 const config = new Config();

-// Set the network to the desired environment (e.g., 'mainnet' or 'testnet') config.NETWORK = 'mainnet'; // or 'testnet'
+// Set the network to the desired environment (e.g., 'mainnet' or 'testnet') config.NETWORK = "mainnet"; // or 'testnet'

 // Set the miner fee (in nanoERGs) config.MINER_FEE = 1000000; // Example: 0.001 ERG